Kerolink/FinalAzureDevelopment/tema7caching.md

 Recuerda revisar la documentación oficial de Azure para obtener detalles específicos sobre cómo implementar y utilizar Azure Cache for Redis en tu solución.
 ````

+# Question 11 Pag 203

+this is a caching problem, not a database one

+B No

+# Question 10 Pag 202

+this is a caching problem

+B No

+# Question 12 Pag 204

+Connection.GetDatabase() returns a IDatabase type object

+To specify the expiration of an item in the cache, use the TimeSpan parameter of StringSet.